How to improve your internet speed

 Boost your internet speed with an upgrade

 Is it time for an upgrade?
-A quick way to boost your internet speed is to upgrade to the latest WiFi router.
-This may be an option to consider if you’re router is an older device or if you’re coming to the end of your contract.
+Explore the options available in your area to see if you could be eligible for faster speeds.
+This may be a great option if your router is older or if you’re coming to the end of your contract.

 Frequently asked questions